ryuzaki09/electron-dashboard/README.md

 - tell the weather
 - answer general questions

+It currently has the ability to connect to openai and use it get weather information and answer general questions.

 ### Setup

 The app plays music in the `music` folder and videos in the `media` folder.
 If there is a central place for these media, a good option is to mount these folders so they don't need to be moved or copied.